sushi4me/dump1090/README.md

 Command			| Description
 ----------------|-------------
-make 	   		| Compiles the project. make run   		| Executes the project (should follow a 'make' command) with '--net --interactice --log' options. make get   		| Requests for the full flight number, will generate a log file in the current directory with the grep'd information.
+make 	   		| Compiles the project. make run   		| Executes the project with '--net --interactice --log' options; will compile also if not already. make get   		| Requests for the full flight number, will generate a log file in the current directory with the grep'd information.
 This command will pull lines from the current logs within the logs directory. make clean 		| Removes compiled files. make clean_logs | Removes the logs directory and any logs generated using 'make get'.